-Favourite Book Reader works on all major operating systems (Linux, macOS, Windows) and mobile platforms (iOS, Android).
+FBReader is a cross-platform ebook reader available on all major desktop operating systems (Linux, macOS, Windows) as well as mobile platforms (iOS and Android).

-FBReader supports both unencrypted books and ePubs protected by Readium LCP DRM.
+FBReader supports both unencrypted ebooks and ePub files protected with Readium LCP DRM.

-Comfortable reading experience: Fully customizable text styles and colours for day and night modes, advanced navigation tools, and bookmarking.
+Customisable text styles and colours for day and night modes, convenient navigation, and bookmarking provide a smooth and distraction-free reading experience.

-Flexible access to book sources: You can configure a list of network book sources to download both free and paid books.
-Additionally, you can open local files or add your preferred OPDS catalogues.
-FBReader offers a robust catalogue browser with browsing history, bookmarks, and search functionality.
+Access books from a wide range of sources.
+You can configure network catalogues to download free or paid ebooks, open local files, or add your preferred OPDS catalogues.
+FBReader includes a powerful catalogue browser with search, browsing history, and bookmarks.

 Thank you for your report.
 Information you provided will help us investigate further.